Crystal Meth Anonymous

 Crystal Meth Anonymous (CMA) is a California-based non-profit, public-benefit corporation founded in 1994.
 The members of the fellowship of Crystal Meth Anonymous work a twelve-step program of recovery with recovering crystal meth addicts.
 Participants in local groups meet in order to help others recover from methamphetamine addiction.
-CMA advocates complete abstinence from methamphetamine, alcohol, inhalants, and all other psychoactive drugs not taken as prescribed.
+CMA advocates complete abstinence from methamphetamine, alcohol, inhalants, and all medications not taken as prescribed.

 History

-CMA was founded on September 16, 1994 in West Hollywood, California by Bill Coffey, a member of the 12 step recovery community in Los Angeles for over two decades at the time.
+CMA was founded on September 16, 1994 in West Hollywood, California by Bill C., a member of the 12 step recovery community in Los Angeles for over two decades at the time.
 The first group held its first meeting at the West Hollywood Alcohol and Drug Center.
 As of 2015, CMA had a presence in over 100 metropolitan areas of the United States, as well as parts of the United Kingdom, Canada, Australia, and Iran.
 The first CMA World Service Conference was held in Park City, Utah in October 2008, during which the CMA Conference Charter was adopted.
 The purpose of the conference is to bring together elected delegates from CMA groups from across the world to meet as guardians of the world services and of the Twelve Steps and Twelve Traditions of CMA, the same Twelve Steps and Twelve Traditions followed by Alcoholics Anonymous.
 The conference does not act as a governing body of CMA, but rather as the service body for the organization.

 At the first General Service Conference, the delegates adopted that:

 The Fellowship of Crystal Meth Anonymous works a Twelve Step program of recovery.
 We have not felt the need to elaborate in great detail a specific CMA approach to the Twelve Steps: too many other excellent outlines already exist for following these spiritual principles.
 But our experience has shown that without the Steps we could not stay sober.

+As of 2026, CMA has approximately 863 meetings across 17 countries and 44 US states and territories.

+Membership

+CMA has a single requirement for membership: "a desire to stop using."
+There are no dues or fees for membership; the organization is self-supporting through voluntary contributions from its members.

+Members themselves determine their addiction status.
+CMA explicitly states that "only you can answer that question.
+No one in Crystal Meth Anonymous will tell you whether you're an addict or not."

+CMA is not affiliated with any religion, sect, denomination, political group, organization, or institution.
+The fellowship neither endorses nor opposes any causes, focusing solely on its primary purpose of helping members achieve and maintain sobriety from methamphetamine and other substances.